 There is a card calculator below which may be useful for estimating the requirements for a particular problem.

 Imperial has several systems which are used to run Pogo.
 The primary one for the largest jobs consists of 8 K80 cards; these are dual cards of 12GB each, making 8 x 2 x 12 = 192 GB total memory.
 This has proved suitable for almost all 3D problems (inevitably there is always a PhD student who wants to run the biggest model possible!).
 Bandwidth for the K80 is 240GB/s per card, making 3840GB/s in total.
+Nvidia have released a 48 GB card, the RTX 8000; eight of these combined would enable even larger models to be run.

 Below is a simple calculator which can be used to estimate the specs of GPUs required to run a typical job.
 Note that several simplifying assumptions are made and the results from this should be used as approximate indicators only (particularly the simulation time, which is an order of magnitude estimation only); we do not accept responsibility for GPUs incorrectly purchased based on this!